N-A-M/slidify_P/index.md

-title       : Cars MPG Predictors Presentation subtitle    : author      : Neveen Mohamed job         : BI Analysis and Data Science specialist framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+title       : Cars MPG Predictors Presentation subtitle    : author      : Neveen Mohamed job         : BI and Data Science 2016 framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
 highlighter : highlight.js  # {highlight.js, prettify, highlight}
 hitheme     : tomorrow      #
 widgets     : [shiny,bootstrap,interactive,htmlwidgets]       # {mathjax, quiz, bootstrap}
 mode        : selfcontained # {standalone, draft}
 knit        : slidify::knit2slides
 ---

 ## Presentation Content

 This presentation goes over the shiny project delivered in this class.
 The project uses mtcars data and allows an interactive selection of predictors from the dataset to relate with the MPG.

-The presentation illustrates the use of interactive R code as follows:
-*  ui.R uses check boxs to allow selecting from the indicator list.
+*  Illustration of the input selection to choose the MPG predictors
-*  The input selection is passed in the application to the server.R where is processes it.
+*  The input is processed at the server to validate selections exist
-*  A message is displayed if no predictors were passed to the server.
-*  The output chart is displayed showing the relation between MPG and the predictors.
+*  The output chart is displayed

 --- .class #id &interactive

-## Selecting the predictors
+## Input parameters
-The project uses a group of check boxes to allow the user to select the predictor(s) that need to be researched.
+The project uses group select input to allow the user to select the predictor(s) that needs to be researched.

-Here is what the selections look like:

 <!--html_preserve--><div id="params" class="form-group shiny-input-checkboxgroup shiny-input-container">
 <label class="control-label" for="params">Parameters</label>